MuchAdoNet/muchadonet.github.io/docs/parameters.md

     .ExecuteAsync();
 ```

 `Sql.Params` generates unnamed parameters from a collection.
 The collection is not copied; parameters are generated from the items when the command is executed.
-If the collection is empty, empty SQL will be produced, which could result in invalid SQL.
-Generally, you should check for an empty collection and bypass the command or add a conditional to generate valid SQL for that case.
 The `set` format specifier documented above is normally simpler, but this is equivalent to the example above:

 ```csharp
 widgetsFromIds = await connector